Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: Discussion

 \section{Discussion}

-The delayed feedback provides the simple box model with the capacity to mimic important qualitative behaviour observed in cGENIE experiments using an idealized configuration.
+The delayed feedback provides the simple box model with the capacity to mimic important qualitative behaviour observed in cGENIE experiments using an idealised configuration.
 It hence provides a simple mechanism for the occurrence of stable oscillations in the ocean circulation and its dependence on a zonal flow across the southern channel.
 The analysis, conducted using the numerical continuation software DDE-Biftool, highlights the need for each system parameter to be within a certain range of values in order for oscillations to be observed.
-For the cGENIE model, this implies that oscillations could easily be missed if, for example, the wind strength over the southern channel is too weak so that the delayed feedback effect is not strong enough.
+For the cGENIE model, this implies that oscillations could easily be missed if, for example, the wind speed over the southern channel is too large (see \ref{app:wind} for a discussion on the role of wind speed).

-The results presented here provide an explanation for observations in cGENIE experiments using realistic continental configurations of the geological past, where stable oscillations coincide with configurations having a large open ocean pole \cite{pohl22}.
+The results presented here provide a possible explanation for observations in cGENIE experiments using realistic continental configurations of the geological past, where stable oscillations coincide with configurations having a large open ocean pole \cite{pohl22}.
 These cGENIE oscillations, which occur on the millennial timescale, could shed light on periods of high variability observed in high-resolution proxy data \cite{Dahl2019}.

 Despite some evidence of stable oscillatory behaviour in GCMs \cite{valdes21}, the extended run-time of such models makes them ill-suited for the explorations through parameter space required when investigating possible causes and attributing factors of oscillatory behaviour. cGENIE, on the other hand, represents a very practical compromise for establishing connections between interesting dynamics and fundamental mechanisms that drive them.
 As such, this study is conducted in a similar vein to some previous studies that have conducted parameter sweeps in order to identify possible bifurcations and regions of qualitatively different climate states (for example, see Refs.~\cite{crichton2021,marsh2013,marsh2004}).